DonatelloTelesca/ToxTrees/README.md

 # ToxTrees
-Regression Trees QSAS in in-Vitro Toxicology
+Regression Trees QSAS in in-Vitro Toxicology.

 A suite of functions for toxicity profiling using Bayesian regression trees